iitis/CumulantsFeatures.jl/README.md

 ```

-Returns an Array of tuples `(ind::Array{Bool}, fval::Float64, i::Int)`.
+The output is the Array of tuples `(ind::Array{Bool}, fval::Float64, i::Int)`, each tuple corresponds to the one step
+of the features selection.
+Marginals are removed in the information hierarchy, starting from least informatve and ending on most infomrative.

+The vector `ind` consist of `false` that determines the removed marginal, and `true` that determines the left marginal.

 First tuple corresponds to the marginal with lowest `N`'th order dependencies with other marginals, while last tuple to the marginal with highest
 `N`'th order dependencies.
 The `k`'th array gives an outcome after `k` steps.
 Here `ind` shows `k` marginals that yields lowest `N`'th order dependencies, `fval` the value of the target function at `k`'th step and `i` numerates the marginal removed at step `k`.

-To limit number of steps (e.g. to `2`) run:
+To limit number of steps use the default parameter:

 ```julia